 All of us like sheep, have strayed away.
 We have left God’s paths to follow our own.
 [Isaiah 53:6a (NLT)

-In Jesus’s parable of the Good Shepherd, I’d often wondered how that one sheep got lost if the shepherd was properly shepherding; now I know.
-The shepherd was doing his job by leading and the flock was doing theirs by following, but that one lamb wasn’t paying attention to either of them.
-Perhaps it found some tasty red clover and, spotting a field of pink vetch, wandered over for a nibble.
+Until I got lost in that maze, I’d often wondered about Jesus’ parable of the Good Shepherd.
+If the shepherd was properly shepherding his flock, how did that one sheep get lost?
+Now I know!
+By guiding the flock, the shepherd was doing his job and, by obediently following their shepherd, the rest of the flock were doing theirs.
+But, that one lost lamb wasn’t paying attention to either shepherd or flock.
+Perhaps it stopped for some tasty red clover and, after spotting a field of pink vetch, had wandered over for a nibble of it.
 Maybe, like me, it followed a butterfly and, before the lamb knew what happened, it was all alone.
-It didn’t mean to stray; it just stopped following the flock and paying attention to the shepherd and, once on its own, the lamb was vulnerable to attack.
+It didn’t mean to stray; it just stopped following the flock and paying attention to the shepherd.
+Once on its own, the lamb was vulnerable to attack.
 Fortunately, the good shepherd went looking for it just as my family looked for me.

-It’s incredibly easy to lose our way, not just in mazes and pastures, but in the complicated, bewildering and often perilous world in which we live.
-Jesus, our Shepherd, wants us to be safe by remaining part of His flock.
-Unfortunately, instead of morning glories or butterflies, we can get distracted by anything from busyness to boredom, from success to defeat.
-We don’t mean to stray but things like ambition, popularity, self-importance, doubt, worry, discontent, anger, guilt, or disappointment can sidetrack us.
+It’s incredibly easy to lose our way, not just in mazes and pastures, but in the complicated, bewildering, and often perilous world in which we live.
+Knowing that predators go after the lone sheep that wanders from the herd, our Shepherd has given us His flock—the people of His Church.
+Unfortunately, instead of morning glories or butterflies, we can get distracted by anything from busyness to boredom, success to defeat, or prosperity to poverty.
+We don’t mean to stray from the Shepherd’s flock but things like ambition, popularity, self-importance, doubt, worry, discontent, anger, guilt, or disappointment easily can sidetrack us.
 We start to wander and, before we know it, we’re lost and vulnerable to the enemy’s attack.
 Fortunately, we don’t need a phone to call our Good Shepherd; a simple prayer is all it takes.

-Staying connected with other people of faith—people who follow the shepherd and will guide us when we’re lost, encourage us when we’re overwhelmed, and correct us when we make a wrong turn—is vital for our survival.
-As I discovered in the corn maze, it’s best to stay close to the shepherd and flock: they’re the ones with the map who know where they’re going!
-On the other hand, as members of the flock, it’s important to notice when a lamb has gone missing.
+Staying connected with other people of faith—people who follow the Shepherd and will guide us when we’re lost, encourage us when we’re overwhelmed, and correct us when we make a wrong turn—is vital for our survival.
+As I discovered in the corn maze, it’s best to stay close to the people who have the map and know where they’re going!
+On the other hand, as members of His flock, it’s important to notice when one of His sheep goes missing.